kj-1729/images/ocr/README.md

 # ocr

-Use this to ocr images with table(s) in it:
+Use this to ocr an image with table(s) in it:
-+ table2cells.py: use this to split a table (image file)  into cells (image files)
++ table2cells.py: use this to split a table into cells
-+ img2xls.py: use this to ocr cell images then compile to Excel format.
++ img2xls.py: use this to ocr cells then compile them to Excel format.
 + ocr_(engin_name).py: called in img2xls.py (ocr engine)

 Usage: